Written by: Jonathan Zalesne

 Through this EFT approach to couples therapy, couples often report feeling they can talk through their problems together more effectively.
 Partners describe feeling supported to be their best selves, both individually and as a lover.

-If you feel ready to take this journey of healing and growth together, follow one of the links below to schedule a session today.
+If you feel ready to take this journey of healing and growth together, connect with one of our couples counselors below.